vdam05/vdam05.github.io/_posts/2025-07-16-burp-suite.md

 # Features of Burp Suite
 *It requires you to open a new browser with Burp Suite for it to work, rather than using the browser you already opened.
 Also, the browser will run HTTP, not HTTPS.
 That's why we can see those bytes and not have to decode them.*
 - In the Proxy section, you can turn on Intercept, which stops the requests from being made and you can see the packet bytes, the data that you are sending when you click on a link or search for something, and even manipulate those bytes before actually forwarding them to the server.
+  - The Target section do also show you your history of the packets.
   - There is also the HTTP history tabs that show all the packets that you sent while the browser is opened.
   - The Inspect table also shows you all the content variables for that packet and you can edit directly in it and it would reflect in the packet immediately.
 - Intruder: It works iteratively, allowing you to change certain bytes in a brute force manner.
 Then we get the different responses back based on what we changed by choosing a type of attack and putting a variable for the loop.
 For example, we could loop through different cookie values in the header.